GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 2. Submit a training job to AI Platform.
 Run `source ./scripts/train-cloud.sh` This will create a training job on AI Platform and displays some instructions on how to track the job progress.
-At the end of a successful training job, it will uplaod the trained model object to a GCS bucket and sets `$MODEL_DIR` environment variable to the directory containing the model.
+At the end of a successful training job, it will upload the trained model object to a GCS bucket and sets `$MODEL_DIR` environment variable to the directory containing the model.

 3. Once the model object is created, you can deploy it for prediction.
 For that,